MarshMapper/rest-img/README.md

 # rest-img
-.NET RESTful image transformation middleware
+.NET RESTful image transformation middleware based on the SkiaSharp library.

 Dynamically transforms images based on query parameters.
 These can be added after the path to any image.